-The 2 Rules for Eating to Fight Climate Change
+Your Diet Is Cooking the Planet

 After wasting less food and eating less meat, all other changes a person might make are marginal, experts said, among them eating locally, organically, and seasonally.
 Moreover, the climate impact of those food choices is in many cases contradictory.
 “I work in food, and it’s confusing for me,” Cabrera, of the NRDC, told me.
 “Is this lettuce better than this lettuce?
 Consumers are faced with so many choices, and it is really hard to know.”

 Humanely raised, local meat, for instance, can produce more emissions than meat coming from a concentrated industrial operation, Clark told me.
-Cows in CAFOs are generally slaughtered at 12 to 18 months of age, while cows raised exclusively on pastures typically live twice as long.
+Cows in concentrated animal-feeding operations are generally slaughtered at 12 to 18 months of age, while cows raised exclusively on pastures typically live twice as long.
 “The cow that lives for longer is going to emit more methane over the course of its lifespan,” he said, though he added that there were still compelling reasons to opt for the local beef.

 Similarly, growing a given amount of organic produce usually requires more emissions and acres of land than growing the same amount using conventional farming methods.
 One study conducted in Sweden, for instance, showed that organic peas and wheat have a bigger climate impact than their conventionally farmed cousins.